awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-run.md

 DOMAIN/login?client_id=APP_CLIENT_ID&response_type=token&scope=aws.cognito.signin.user.admin+email+openid+phone+profile&redirect_uri=REDIRECT_URL
 ```

-Amazon Cognito makes it easy to run the app by providing a link in the AWS console\.
+Amazon Cognito makes it easy to run the app by providing a link in the AWS Web Services Management Console\.
 Simply navigate to the App client setting of your Amazon Cognito user pool, and select the **Launch Hosted UI**\.
 The URL for the app has the following format\.

 **Important**
 The Hosted UI defaults to a response type of 'code'\.
 However, this tutorial is designed for the 'token' response type, so you have to change it\.

-![\[Launch your hosted UI.\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/launch_hosted_ui.png)![\[Launch your hosted UI.\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)![\[Launch your hosted UI.\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)
+![\[Launch your hosted UI.\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)![\[Launch your hosted UI.\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)![\[Launch your hosted UI.\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)